 - In which areas could the applicant exhibit additional growth or improvement?

-- How would you describe the applicant’s interpersonal skills?
+- How would you describe the applicant’s interpersonal skills

-Applicants holding academic degrees from institutions outside of the United States must provide an official international academic credential evaluation with a course-by-course analysis prepared by World Education Services (WES), the National Association of Credential Evaluation Services (NACES), or another agency acceptable to the University.
+Applicants holding academic degrees from institutions outside of the United States must provide an official international academic credential evaluation with a course-by-course analysis prepared by a member of the National Association of Credential Evaluation Services (NACES), or another agency acceptable to the University.
 In addition, international applicants are required to provide proof of English language proficiency by providing TOEFL or ILETS score reports or other documentation acceptable to the University.
 The current minimum score required on the TOEFL is a 79 on the computer-based exam, and a minimum score of 6.5 on the IELTS.
 The Saint Peter's University International Statement of Financial Support including proof of funding must also be submitted along with a copy of a valid passport page.

 Evaluation of Applications

 Admission is based primarily on the evidence an applicant has provided exemplifying the preparation necessary for the successful pursuit of graduate studies.
-This evidence consists primarily, but not exclusively, in the applicant's prior academic work as well as their professional goals and accomplishments.
+This evidence consists primarily, but not exclusively, in the applicant's prior academic work, as well as their professional goals and accomplishments.
 The Program may request an interview as part of the admission process.
 Applicants will be promptly notified of their admission decision, once a complete application is received by the University.

 Ways to Apply